uwindsorcss/documents/constitution.md

 The **Head of Events** shall:
 1. Report to the Vice President
 2. Be responsible for brainstorming events for the benfit of the social and academic life of students.
-3. Manage the entire events team by passing information to the organizer to schedule certain events, and coordinating with Event Coordinators to ensure at least one is attending each event.
+3. Manage the entire events team by passing information to the organizer to schedule certain events and coordinating with Event Coordinators to ensure that they are attending events.
-3. Be the final say in which events we will host and create polls if we want the students to decide which events they want.
+4. Be the final say in which events we will host and create polls if we want the students to decide which events they want.

 The **Event Organizer** shall:
 1. Report to the Head of Events.
 2. Be responsible for communicating with venues to organize, schedule, and gather pricing events.

+The **Event Coordinator(s)** shall:
+1. Report to the Head of Events
+2. Be responsible for attending events and help manage the events while they are happening.
+3. Be in constant communication with the Head of Events to help arrange and organize the events, as well as organizing the payment method in an organized fashion.
+4. Be responsible for photographing or recording events to post on social media and share the photographs/videos with the Social Media Coordinator.

 The **Vice-President Societal Development** shall:
 1. Be responsible for planning and executing strategies to grow the Computer Science Society.